SW-g16/sw/documentation/final-report.md

 ### Domain

-The domain of our ontology is the set of Voting Assemblies' Voters votes on Bills around the world, and other immediately relevant and interesting data related to this.
+The domain of our ontology is the set of Voting Assemblies' Voters' votes on Bills around the world, and other immediately relevant and interesting data related to this.
 Our data is imported from the political entities in question, and is then fused into a single, combined ontology.

 Assertions we are interested include
  - Who votes for what?